Hit the Pause button to move the balls.

 Noticed that there is sometimes a bit of a speed problem with the sound on.

-First wrote something like this about 28 years ago on a 286 machine.
+First wrote something like this over 30 years ago on a 286 machine.

 Thank you for all your great comments.